-- (a) Explain the purpose of the pipes that run through the die.
-[2] - (b) Identify and describe two problems with the design of the die.
-[4] - (c) Using notes and sketches, explain how the design would need to be changed to overcome the two problems you have identified in (b). - (d) Discuss the benefits to the manufacturer of using processes such as blow moulding and injection moulding in the mass production of products.
+- (b) Identify and describe two problems with the design of the die.
+[4] - (c) Using notes and sketches, explain how the design would need to be changed to overcome the two problems you have identified in (b).
+[6] - (d) Discuss the benefits to the manufacturer of using processes such as blow moulding and injection moulding in the mass production of products.